 Thermostat Wiring and Installation Advisory……….If you decide to install your own thermostat you do so at your own risk.
 There are many incidences where the homeowner installed their own thermostat and were successful.
 There are also many incidences were the homeowner was unsuccessful installing a new thermostat.
 The ones that were unsuccessful wasted part of their day, ruined a thermostat or two, and caused the malfunction of an integral part of their system.
 That is not mentioning the fact that they ended up calling a professional HVAC Technician to fix the problems caused by improperly installing a thermostat.
 The ones that are unsuccessful end up paying three to four times what they would have paid had they called a professional in the first place.
 Factor this in to your decision and if there is any doubt call a professional to install and wire the new thermostat.

-Installation Tools & Steps
+How to Wire a Thermostat - Installation Tools & Steps

 These are the four wires that you need to control the heat, cooling and the blower or fan for most air conditioning and heating systems.
 If the colors of the wires do not match the colors described here make sure you mark the wires with masking tape.
 If there are more wires that are not hooked up don’t worry.
 This is common.
 Thermostat wire comes in many different varieties and the contractor who installed the system probably used 5 wire or 8 wire thermostat wire.
 They used what they needed and simply twisted or cut the other wires off.